mcharouk/aws/Certification/machinelearning.md

   * split features
   * combine features
   * PCA : used for dimensionality reduction.
 It retain most of the original variations but reduce the number of features.
 PCA can be applied to a subset of feature.

+### Data wrangler transformaion features

+**Cleaning Functions:**

+*   **Handling Missing Values:**
+    *   `Imputation`: Replace missing values with the mean, median, most frequent value, a constant, or using more complex algorithms.
+    *   `Deletion`: Remove rows or columns containing missing values.
+*   **Removing Duplicates:**
+    *   `Remove Duplicate Rows`: Identify and remove rows that are exact duplicates or based on a subset of columns.
+*   **Handling Outliers:**
+    *   `Outlier Detection`: Identify values that deviate significantly from the data distribution (e.g., using the IQR method, Z-score).
+    *   `Outlier Replacement`: Replace outliers with boundary values or imputation techniques.
+*   **Correcting Format Errors:**
+    *   `Data Type Conversion`: Convert columns to the appropriate data type (e.g., string to numeric, date).
+    *   `String Normalization`: Remove unnecessary spaces, convert to uppercase/lowercase, etc.

+**Transformation Functions:**

+*   **Normalization and Standardization:**
+    *   `Min-Max Scaling`: Scale values between 0 and 1.
+    *   `StandardScaler`: Center the data around the mean and scale it based on the standard deviation.
+    *   `RobustScaler`: Similar to StandardScaler, but more robust to outliers.
+*   **Encoding Categorical Variables:**
+    *   `One-Hot Encoding`: Create binary columns for each category of a variable.
+    *   `Label Encoding`: Assign a unique integer to each category.
+    *   `Ordinal Encoding`: Assign integers based on the order of the categories (useful for ordinal variables).
+*   **Creating New Variables (Feature Engineering):**
+    *   `Arithmetic Operations`: Create new variables by combining existing variables (e.g., addition, subtraction, multiplication, division).
+    *   `Feature Extraction`: Extract useful information from existing variables (e.g., extract the day, month, year from a date).
+    *   `Creating Indicator Variables`: Create binary variables to indicate the presence or absence of a condition.
+*   **Text Transformation:**
+    *   `Tokenization`: Divide the text into words or smaller units.
+    *   `Stemming/Lemmatization`: Reduce words to their base form.
+    *   `Stop Word Removal`: Remove common words that don't provide much information (e.g., "the", "a", "is").
+    *   `Sentiment Analysis`: Determine the sentiment expressed in the text (positive, negative, neutral).
+*   **Dimensionality Reduction:**
+    *   `PCA (Principal Component Analysis)`: Reduce the number of variables by identifying the principal components that explain the most variance in the data.
+    *   `Feature Selection`: Select a subset of the most relevant variables for the model.

+**Other Important Functions:**

+*   **Table Joins (Join):** Combine data from different tables based on a common key.
+*   **Aggregation:** Group data and calculate statistics (e.g., mean, sum, count) for each group.
+*   **Filtering:** Select a subset of data based on specific criteria.
+*   **Sampling:** Select a random sample of data.

+**Cleaning Functions:**

+*   **Handling Missing Values:**
+    *   `Imputation`: Replace missing values with the mean, median, most frequent value, a constant, or using more complex algorithms.
+    *   `Deletion`: Remove rows or columns containing missing values.
+*   **Removing Duplicates:**
+    *   `Remove Duplicate Rows`: Identify and remove rows that are exact duplicates or based on a subset of columns.
+*   **Handling Outliers:**
+    *   `Outlier Detection`: Identify values that deviate significantly from the data distribution (e.g., using the IQR method, Z-score).
+    *   `Outlier Replacement`: Replace outliers with boundary values or imputation techniques.
+*   **Correcting Format Errors:**
+    *   `Data Type Conversion`: Convert columns to the appropriate data type (e.g., string to numeric, date).
+    *   `String Normalization`: Remove unnecessary spaces, convert to uppercase/lowercase, etc.

+**Transformation Functions:**

+*   **Normalization and Standardization:**
+    *   `Min-Max Scaling`: Scale values between 0 and 1.
+    *   `StandardScaler`: Center the data around the mean and scale it based on the standard deviation.
+    *   `RobustScaler`: Similar to StandardScaler, but more robust to outliers.
+*   **Encoding Categorical Variables:**
+    *   `One-Hot Encoding`: Create binary columns for each category of a variable.
+    *   `Label Encoding`: Assign a unique integer to each category.
+    *   `Ordinal Encoding`: Assign integers based on the order of the categories (useful for ordinal variables).
+*   **Creating New Variables (Feature Engineering):**
+    *   `Arithmetic Operations`: Create new variables by combining existing variables (e.g., addition, subtraction, multiplication, division).
+    *   `Feature Extraction`: Extract useful information from existing variables (e.g., extract the day, month, year from a date).
+    *   `Creating Indicator Variables`: Create binary variables to indicate the presence or absence of a condition.
+*   **Text Transformation:**
+    *   `Tokenization`: Divide the text into words or smaller units.
+    *   `Stemming/Lemmatization`: Reduce words to their base form.
+    *   `Stop Word Removal`: Remove common words that don't provide much information (e.g., "the", "a", "is").
+    *   `Sentiment Analysis`: Determine the sentiment expressed in the text (positive, negative, neutral).
+*   **Dimensionality Reduction:**
+    *   `PCA (Principal Component Analysis)`: Reduce the number of variables by identifying the principal components that explain the most variance in the data.
+    *   `Feature Selection`: Select a subset of the most relevant variables for the model.

+**Other Important Functions:**

+*   **Table Joins (Join):** Combine data from different tables based on a common key.
+*   **Aggregation:** Group data and calculate statistics (e.g., mean, sum, count) for each group.
+*   **Filtering:** Select a subset of data based on specific criteria.
+*   **Sampling:** Select a random sample of data.

 ## Sagemaker feature store